mbret/dash-hue-light-control/README.md

 Here is an example with pm2:
 - `npm install pm2 -g`
-- `pm2 start /path/to/dash-hue-light-control/index.js --settings=/path/to/settings.json`
+- `pm2 start /path/to/dash-hue-light-control/index.js --name="my-dash-control" -- --settings=/path/to/settings.json`

+Note that you will probably need to run this as sudo as well because of PcapSession

 ## Next updates
 - control the color/intensity/whatever